yazaroual/PayboxHelper/README.md

     "PublicKeyAbsolutePath": "PUBLIC_KEY_PATH"
   }
 ```

+`PBX_SITE`, `PBX_RANG` and `PBX_IDENTIFIANT` are provided by Paybox upon contract signing.

+`MerchantSecreteKey` is your shop secret Key generated on the Back office.
+Keep in mind that Keys for Test environment and production are not the same.

 `PayboxServersIPsWhitelist` is used to verify that the IPN is sent by an official Paybox server.
 IPs for production can be found in chapter *§12.6 - URLs to call and IP address*.